livia-ai/livia-ai.github.io/README.md

 artificial intelligence to identify patterns, connections and associations between digitized objects in three Viennese art collections.

-This page is just a placeholder while we await the results from our reviewers.
+This page is just a placeholder while we await responses to our grant propsal.